-For most Banana Fish fans, it’s common knowledge that Akimi Yoshida famously re-drew iconic images of queer American and British movies with Ash and Eiji.
+For a lot of Banana Fish fans, it’s common knowledge that Akimi Yoshida re-drew iconic images of queer American and British movies with Ash and Eiji.
 Besides the obviousness of having queer character reenacting imagery from queer movies, it’s worth to mention the pattern they reveal.

 One of the movies is My Own Private Idaho (1991), with Eiji and Ash replacing Keanu Reeves and River Phoenix respectively (the latter heavily inspired Ash’s looks after Yoshida’s big style change, like, seriously).
 The other one is Maurice (1987) with Ash in place of James Wilby and Eiji replacing Hugh Grant.
 The movies were released in a time when Banana Fish was still being published (1985-1994) and while I can’t say if they had any impact on the development of the story, they sure happen to have some similarities.

-It can’t be denied that the stories in both films couldn’t be more different than Banana Fish: My Own Private Idaho is… it sure is a movie, and it features an unrequited love.
+It can’t be denied that the stories in both films are very different from Banana Fish: My Own Private Idaho is… A Lot to summarize in a sentence, so I’ll leave it there.
 Maurice focuses on the sexuality and the passionate romance of its protagonist with two very different men.
 However, regardless of the path they ended up following, both films depict relationships that are based on strong friendships.

 Hugh Grant’s character loves Maurice romantically, but he does not desire a sexual relationship.
 Like I’ve mentioned before, in Banana Fish, Ash and Eiji’s love is not presented as sexual.
 With My Own Private Idaho, Ash loosely shares some similitudes with Phoenix’s character–a broken man who’s sexually exploited and longs greatly for his best friend.